 Stock Options.
 We may grant stock options under the 2018 Plan.
 The exercise price of options granted under our 2018 Plan will at least be equal to 100% of the fair market value of our common stock on the date of grant.
 The term of an option may not exceed 10 years.
 With respect to any participant who owns more than 10% of the voting power of all classes of our outstanding stock, the term of an incentive stock option granted to such participant must not exceed five years and the exercise price must equal at least 110% of the fair market value on the grant date.
 The administrator will determine the methods of payment of the exercise price of an option, which may include cash, shares or other property acceptable to the administrator, as well as other types of consideration permitted by applicable law.
 After the termination of service of an employee, director or consultant, he or she may exercise his or her option, to the extent vested as of the termination date, for the period of time stated in his or her option agreement.
 Generally, if termination is due to death or disability, the option will remain exercisable for 6 months.
-In all other cases, in the absence of a specified time in an award agreement, the option will generally remain exercised later than the expiration of its term.
+In all other cases, in the absence of a specified time in an award agreement, the option will generally remain exercisable for 30 days following the termination of service.
+However, in no event may an option be exercised later than the expiration of its term.
 Subject to the provisions of our 2018 Plan, the administrator determines the other terms of options.

 Stock Appreciation Rights.
 We may grant stock appreciation rights under our 2018 Plan.
 Stock appreciation rights allow the recipient to receive the appreciation in the fair market value of our common stock between the exercise date and the date of grant.
 Stock appreciation rights may not have a term exceeding 10 years.
-After the termination of service of an employee, director, or consultant, he or she may exercise his or her stock appreciation right for the period of time stated in his or her option agreement.
+After the termination of service of an employee, director or consultant, he or she may exercise his or her stock appreciation right for the period of time stated in his or her option agreement.
 In the absence of a specified time in an award agreement, if termination is due to death or disability, the stock appreciation rights will remain exercisable for 6 months.
-In all other cases, in the absence of a specified time in an award agreement, the expression of its term.
-Subject to the provisions of our 2018 Plan, the administrator determines the other terms of stock appreciation rights, including when such rights become exercisable and whether to pay any increased appreciation right will be no less than 100% of the fair market value per share on the date of grant.
+In all other cases, in the absence of a specified time in an award agreement, the stock appreciation rights will remain exercisable for 30 days following the termination of service.
+However, in no event may a stock appreciation right be exercised later than the expiration of its term.
+Subject to the provisions of our 2018 Plan, the administrator determines the other terms of stock appreciation rights, including when such rights become exercisable and whether to pay any increased appreciation in cash or with shares of our common stock, or a combination thereof, except that the per share exercise price for the shares to be issued pursuant to the exercise of a stock appreciation right will be no less than 100% of the fair market value per share on the date of grant.